Oregon Lemon Law: Your Complete Legal Guide

 |---|---|---|

-| Repair Attempts (Same Problem) | 3 or more attempts | Same defect substantially reducing use, value, or safety |
+| Repair Attempts (Same Defect) | 3 or more attempts | The same nonconformity that substantially reduces use, value, or safety |

-| Safety Defect | 1 or more attempts | For defects likely to cause injury or death, if problem remains |
+| Safety Defect Repair | 1 or more attempts | For defects likely to cause death or serious bodily injury, if the problem persists |

-| Days Out of Service (Regular Vehicles) | 30 or more cumulative calendar days | Vehicle unavailable for repair of covered defects |
+| Days Out of Service (Standard Vehicles) | 30+ cumulative calendar days | Vehicle unavailable due to repair of covered defects |

-| Days Out of Service (Motorhomes) | 60 or more cumulative calendar days | Extended period for motorhome repairs |
+| Days Out of Service (Motorhomes) | 60+ cumulative calendar days | Extended threshold for motorhome repairs |

-| Coverage Period | 2 years or 24,000 miles | Whichever comes first from date of purchase |
+| Coverage Period | 2 years or 24,000 miles | Whichever comes first from date of original delivery |

-What Qualifies as a Substantial Defect?
+What Qualifies as a Substantial Nonconformity?

 - Engine or transmission failures